 In addition to the minimum requirement for admission of an overall grade point average of 2.8 from an institution accredited by the Accreditation Board for Engineering and Technology (ABET), a minimum grade point average of 2.8 in all junior and senior year (upper division) courses is required.
 Applicants from abroad will be judged on the basis of their academic record and on the credentials of the school from which they graduated.
 Individual departments and interdisciplinary programs may require a higher minimum upper division or cumulative g.p.a.; please refer to the departmental sections of the Graduate Bulletin.
 Regular admission may also be granted to applicants with undergraduate degrees from regionally (non-ABET) accredited institutions in engineering, physics, chemistry, mathematics and computer science who meet the equivalent of the above minimum standards.
 Additional course work will generally be required of such applicants.

-Plan A: A minimum of twenty-four to twenty-six credits in course work, a minimum of eight credits of thesis, and a seminar or an oral presentation on the thesis research.
+Plan A: A minimum of twenty-four to twenty-six credits in course work, a minimum of six credits of thesis, and a seminar or an oral presentation on the thesis research.

-Plan B: A minimum of thirty-two to forty-two credits, including a four to six credit project.
+Plan B: A minimum of thirty to forty-two credits, including a four to six credit project.
 (Engineering Management and Engineering Technology ONLY.)

-Plan C: A minimum of thirty-two to forty credits in course work.
+Plan C: A minimum of thirty to forty credits in course work.
 A thesis is not required.

 Thesis Degree Plan